CryptoRodeo/issues-operator/README.md

-# issues-operator
+# Issue Operator
 :construction: Work In Progress :construction:

-## Description
-This is the Kubernetes Issue Operator - a tool we're building to help you report problems in your K8s clusters using an Issue CRD.

-## Basic Idea
-This is a simple way to track all sorts of cluster issues in one place:
+This tool offers a Kubernetes-native solution for tracking issues within your cluster.

 ```bash
 kubectl get issues -A
 NAMESPACE    NAME                                AGE